 Who’s involved?
 Justin Simien, creator of Netflix’s Dear White People, is developing Lando as a miniseries.
 It’s unclear though if Donald Glover or Billy Dee Williams will appear in the series; in an interview with Jimmy Kimmel, Glover was non-committal about the series, suggesting it was one of several projects he may be working on.

 When is it expected to release?
-Kathleen Kennedy recently said that there was “no movement” on the series, and that Lucasfilm were “patiently waiting” for Donald Glover to become available.
+Kathleen Kennedy recently said that there was “no movement” on starting production, saying that LucasFilm were waiting for Glover to be ready.

 What’s it about?
 The Star Wars series we know the least about, Skeleton Crew was recently described in a Vanity Fair article as “a galactic version of classic Amblin coming-of-age adventure films of the ’80s”.
 A casting call has been put out for four children, around 11 to 12 years old.
 The working title Grammar Rodeo was a reference to a Simpsons episode in which Bart and friends steal a car and run away for a week.

 Who’s involved?
 Jude Law (Gattaca, The Young Pope) will star in Skeleton Crew, though we don’t know in what capacity.
 Jon Watts – director of Marvel’s three Spider-Man movies with Tom Holland – is attached to develop Grammar Rodeo.
 Chris Ford, Watts’ co-writer on the Spider-Man movies, is also attached.

 When is it expected to release?
 2023 is all we know so far, though it’s presumably going to be in the latter part of the year (if not postponed to 2024).

 The Book of Boba Fett Season 2